 For example: We worked with a North American manufacturer of bricks and architectural stones where production relies not only on access to raw materials, but also on the output dictated by its kiln burning process.
 Anytime demand exceed that production capability, the company has to manage by allocation.
 We worked with strategic business leaders to think through their key business drivers—in their case, margin and risk of losing critical customers—and then factored those into an optimized allocation strategy.
 Now, any time demand spikes above its production capabilities, the business has a game plan for confidently and correctly prioritizing the right customers and products and successfully managing its lead times for the most critical orders.

 This isn’t going to be the last crisis.

-The recent global supply chain disruptions, one after another, truly have been the epitome of the perfect storm.
-Things may not get quite so out of hand again, especially as companies have learned and applied lessons for baking risk mitigation into their supply chain strategies.
-But there will most certainly be times in the future of your business where demand will outstrip supply.
-That could be the near term as industries continue to get healthy and evolve in a post-COVID-19 world.
+The global supply chain disruptions, one after another, truly have been the epitome of the perfect storm.
+But things don't have to get quite so out of hand again, especially as companies have learned and applied lessons for baking risk mitigation into their supply chain strategies.
+However, there will most certainly be times in the future of your business where demand will outstrip supply.
+That could be the near term as industries continue to evolve in this fast paced, uncertain world we operate in.
 It could be anytime a natural disaster or even unexpected weather affects your suppliers’ ability to deliver.
 Or it could just be a matter of a line going doing for a week.
 Putting your allocation strategy or rules into place and investing in the right technologies to enable execution will position your business to respond proactively and strategically, no matter what comes next.